OuranosSkia/graphql-workshop/README.md

 Given all of this, when we look at our schema, we see that there are only two resolvers we need to handle: the `lake` and `rocks` fields on the `Query` type.
 In these places we will want to retrieve the data from the backend and return it.
 Once it is returned from here, the structure will match our schema and we need no more resolvers!

 So, here's what we need to do:
-* Create a `resolvers.js` file and add the following code:
+* Create a `resolvers.js` file in the root directory and add the following code:
   ```javascript
   const rp = require('request-promise-native');